ShivamSyal2k/Covid-19-Pandemic-System/README.md

 This repository contains the files to an app which allows nurses to create covid-19 tests for patients, lets guests view the latest updates on the virus and many more features.

 Author: Shivam Syal
-Copyright 2020, all rights reserved.
+\n Copyright 2020, all rights reserved.

 - User stories exist in the User Stories.pdf in the top-level directory.
 - Class diagram exist in the classDiagram.pdf in the top-level directory.